Escodoo/repair-addons/repair_pivot_view/readme/DESCRIPTION.rst

-This Module adds a timeline view for the repair orders
+This Module adds a pivot view for the repair orders